Jesseatgao/bdownload/README.md

 `-l {debug,info,warning,error,critical}, --log-level {debug,info,warning,error,critical}`

     logger level [default: warning]

+`-c, --continue`

+    resume from the partially downloaded files.
+This is the default behavior

+`--no-continue`

+    do not resume from last interruption, i.e. start the download from beginning

 ### Donation
     If you like the project, please support it by donation